mohamed-halemo/mohamed-halemo/README.md

 I’m a passionate AI engineer and software developer with a background in biomedical engineering.
 I specialize in AI, image processing, and software development, building intelligent solutions that bridge technology and real-world applications.
 With experience in machine learning, full-stack development, and cloud computing, I’m constantly exploring new challenges and pushing the boundaries of innovation.

-Currently, I’m pursuing my **Master’s in Applied Science (Software Systems) at Ontario Tech University**, aiming to deepen my expertise in AI, software security, and pervasive computing.
+Currently, I’m pursuing my Master’s in Applied Science (Software Systems) at Ontario Tech University, aiming to deepen my expertise in AI and Software Systems.

-📌 **Skills**: Python, AI/ML, Deep Learning, Image Processing, FastAPI, Docker, PostgreSQL, Flutter, Firebase, System Design

-Languages and Tools
+📌 Skills: Python, AI/ML, Image Processing, FastAPI,Docker,Postgresql, Flutter, Firebase, System Design Languages and Tools
 -------------------
 <table width="320px">